|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Sesame seeds, pepper, and poppy seeds are only some of the unusual ingredients in this ancient recipe for gastrin (in Greek: γάστριν, pronounced GHAHS-treen).
+Sesame seeds, pepper, and poppy seeds are only some of the unusual ingredients in this ancient Greek recipe for gastrin (in Greek: γάστριν, pronounced GHAHS-treen).
 Petimezi (a sweetener made from grapes), used long before sugar arrived in Greece, adds to the unique taste.
-If you're hooked on the Ancients, give this recipe a try.
+If you're hooked Greek desserts or into historical foods, give this recipe a try.
+This traditional dessert is quite similar to contemporary baklavas.

 - 4 cups all-purpose flour